MariusVanDerWijden/evm-gas-repricings/reports/state_growth_scenarios_report.md

   <img src="https://raw.githubusercontent.com/misilva73/evm-gas-repricings/main/reports/figures/state_growth_scenarios_report/state_size_by_schedule.png" alt="state_size_by_schedule" style="width:700px;"/>
 </p>

 Under proportional scaling (keeping the same gas composition), increasing the block limit linearly increases the daily state creation (because we scale the measured 205 MiB/day by the gas limit ratio).
 Because daily additions compound, the total state size diverges over months and years between gas schedules.
 By the middle of 2027, the conservative schedule reaches a total state size of 686 GiB, the base schedule 859 GiB, and the aggressive schedule 1.08 TiB.
-In all cases, this is above the critical 650 GiB threshold identified by the [boatnet initiative](https://cperezz.github.io/bloatnet-website/index.html).
+In all cases, this is above the critical 650 GiB threshold identified by the [bloatnet initiative](https://cperezz.github.io/bloatnet-website/index.html).

 ## 3. How does repricing impact state growth and throughput?